 For information about eligibility for this service, contact our Distribution Engineering department.

-Eligible landowners in the Holiday Farm Fire perimeter can be awarded up to $7,000 for rebuilding their homes outside of the riparian setback or special flood hazard area.
+Eligible landowners in the Holiday Farm Fire perimeter can be awarded up to $7,000 for rebuilding their homes or septic systems outside of the riparian setback or special flood hazard area.

 Property owners who move their building footprints further back from a waterway will be eligible for $2,000 in advance of construction, which is intended to reward landowners for rebuilding in a way that protects water quality.

-Additionally, EWEB will offer grant funding for landowners who install advanced septic systems or incur out-of-pocket expenses to relocate their home site in order to minimize risk to the McKenzie River.
+Additionally, EWEB will offer grant funding for landowners who install advanced septic systems or incur out-of-pocket expenses to relocate their infrastructure in order to minimize risk to the McKenzie River.
 The grant amount will be 50% out of pocket expenses not to exceed $5,000.